Grain Valley, Missouri

 Grain Valley is a city in Jackson County, Missouri, United States.
 Grain Valley is located in the Kansas City Metropolitan Area and is a suburb of Kansas City.
-The population was 12,854 at the 2010 census and an estimated 14,526 in 2019.
+The population was 15,627 at the 2020 census.
 It is 23 mi east of downtown Kansas City.

 History

-Grain Valley was founded in the 1870s.
+Grain Valley was founded in the late 1870s.
 The city was named for the general character of the grain-producing region.
 A post office called Grain Valley has been in operation since 1879.
 Grain Valley was founded primarily by former residents and business owners of Pink Hill, Missouri who moved to this area after the Chicago and Alton Railroad built a railway through this area in 1878, bypassing the former community of Pink Hill, Missouri.
-The townspeople needed to take advantage of the commerce that the railroad would provide during this era.
+The townspeople needed to take advantage of the commerce that the railroad would provide during that era.

 Geography

 Grain Valley is located at 39°0′31″N 94°12′27″W (39.008733, -94.207465).

 According to the United States Census Bureau, the city has a total area of 6.07 sqmi, of which 6.06 sqmi is land and 0.01 sqmi is water.